- When: Wed 10:15 – 11:45

 - 17.10., 10:15 at SR Kuppel: Machine learning for image classification (slides)

 Assignments must be done in groups of two.
-Groups must be registered via TISS, the deadline is 16.10., 23:00.
+General information can be found here.